A Mathematical Programming Approach to Optimal Classification Forests: Introduction

-In this paper, we take a first step in this direction and introduce the concept of an Optimal Classification Forest (OCF).
+In this paper, we take a first step in this direction and study the (Weighted) Optimal Classification Forest (WOCF).
 We provide a mixed integer linear programming (MILP) formulation for the binary classification version of the problem.
-We show in our computational experiments that compared with a deep tree, an OCF can improve accuracy in small datasets with just a small number of shallow trees.
-This indicates that OCFs can potentially provide Pareto improvements over current methods, on both accuracy and interpretability.
+We show in our computational experiments that compared with a deep tree, a WOCF can improve accuracy in small to medium-sized datasets with just a small number of shallow trees.
+This indicates that WOCFs can potentially provide Pareto improvements over current methods, on both accuracy and interpretability for small to medium-sized instances.
 Moreover, we illustrate by means of some real examples how the solutions obtained are not only easier to interpret than those obtained with a CT, but also more flexible when being used.
-This is due to the fact that the first splits made in a deep CT have a strong impact on the following splits to be applied, whereas in an OCF this effect is mitigated due to the independence of the splits distributed among the different trees.
+This is due to the fact that the first splits made in a deep CT have a strong impact on the following splits to be applied, whereas in an WOCF this effect is mitigated due to the independence of the splits distributed among the different trees.